World Surf League: Rules

 In a one-on-one competition, priority can be declared by the Head Judge.
 Once the person with priority has paddled for a wave priority is then turned over to the next person until that person does the same.
 The person with second priority can paddle for waves as long as it does not interfere with the other person who will lose their priority only if they catch a wave.

 A surfer who has already taken off or obtained possession of a wave maintains this position until the end of their ride.
 If another surfer takes off on the inside of this surfer, then this person does not obtain priority and is considered to be snaking.
 If this surfer does not hurt the other surfers ride, then both people can be scored based.
 If the judges determine that the snaking did interfere then the person will be penalized.

 Interference penalties are called by the judges and must have a majority to be declared an actual penalty.
 Interference are shown as triangles on the score cards in various different ways depending on when or where in the heat they were made.
 If three or more waves are being scored than one wave will be dropped off the score card.
 If only the top two waves are being scored, then 50% of the second best-scored wave will be taken off.
 If a surfer has more than one then 50% of the best waves score will be taken off also.
 The surfer who has been interfered with will be allowed an additional wave to their maximum as long as it is within the time limit.
 If a surfer interferes more than twice in a heat then they must leave the competition area.

 WSL Championship Tour champions

 Annual Championship Tour champions, since 1964, as recorded by World Surf League and correct as of 8 September 2022.

+Surfers with the most World Tour wins (Men)

 WSL Longboard Championship Tour champions

 Annual Longboard champions, since Men's event started in 1986/87 and Women's in 1999, as recorded by World Surf League and correct as of 5 October 2022.